Bradley-Hower/201-reading-notes/class-14.md

 The variations offer a lot of capabilities.
 The various forms could allow for responsive tabs, links, and other navigations within a page, giving a page an interesting style.

-## Transitions
+## CSS Transitions

 To activate CSS styles for an element, the easiest way is to use pseudo-class elements, :hover, :focus, :active, and :target.
 Transitions are a morph, from one state to another.
+The great advantage of CSS transitions on websites is how they increase engagement.
+Certainly, they are dazzling.
+This has a positive impression on visitors.

 Types of transitions: